Flomp/wanderer/docs/src/content/docs/develop/local-development.md

 ---
 title: Local development
-description: How to install wanderer for local development
+description: How to install <span class="-tracking-[0.075em]">wanderer</span> for local development
 ---

-If you would like to set up a development environment on your own machine to work on wanderer please first follow the bare-metal installation steps in the [installation guide](/run/installation#from-source).
+If you would like to set up a development environment on your own machine to work on <span class="-tracking-[0.075em]">wanderer</span> please first follow the bare-metal installation steps in the [installation guide](/run/installation#from-source).
 We will slightly modify the launch script to launch a node server in development mode instead:

 ```bash
 trap "kill 0" EXIT